Characters from the roleplay. Please add your own player character.

 Debuted season 3

-- Early Installment Weirdness / And Now For Something Completely Different: His original gimmick was transforming into characters from different media, before getting a new appearance, a brand new set of powers, and a backstory and accompanying job.
+- Early Installment Weirdness: His original gimmick was transforming into characters from different media, before getting a new appearance, a brand new set of powers, and a backstory and accompanying job.

 - Omniscient Council of Vagueness: the Time Council, his employers.
 No relation to Time Lords or Ladies, but other confirmed workers (and Canon Foreigners) are Trunks Briefs, Marty McFly, and Rick Sanchez.

 - Shipper on Deck: He is usually the main one trying to get couples together.
-He has a tendency to weaponize this for monetary gain both on and offscreen.
+He has a tendency to weaponize this for monetary gain by way of bets both on and offscreen.
 He served this for Chey and Ford in Season 3, and then Tropes and Aveyond in Season 5.

 - Cuteness Proximity: Part of his reason for adopting Sir Fluff is that he's an adorable little kitten.

 Debuted season 4